SMTP

 • QUIT: Ends the session

-SMTP servers also use authentication and encryption mechanisms, such as SSL or TLS to secure email communication.
+SMTP servers also use authentication and encryption mechanisms, such as SSL or TLS, to secure email communication.

-Interaction with protocol
+Interaction with the protocol

 • Connect to an SMTP server using the Telnet protocol